vaishnavgade/create-pr/README.md

 ### TODO:

-- Either JIRA integration to add the title to PullRequest or use first git commit
-- GitHub OAuth Token should be configurableqsw
+- GitHub OAuth Token should be configurable
 - Assignees should be configurable
 - Reviewers should be configurable